 One tip I would say, is to add the marshmallows last.
 If you are making this a day in advance, I would keep the marshmallows out and add them the day of.
 If you don’t do this, it’s not a big deal.
 BUT, the marshmallows tend to get bigger the longer they’re in the fruit salad.

 The fruit for this I suppose is up to you, but my favorite fruits to include are: bananas, strawberries, and grapes.
 Raspberries would probably be really great in this too, but we have never added them in.

 I use regular Yoplait brand strawberry yogurt for this recipe.
 You could probably get away with a Greek yogurt to make it a bit healthier, but either way, this will probably still be one of the lighter side dishes in your Thanksgiving spread.

 This fruit salad is beyond simple to make.
 You simply just cut up some of your favorite fruit & toss the ingredients together, adding the marshmallows last.
 Simple.

-It’s simple swaps, that we don’t even notice, that really make a world of difference.
+It’s simple swaps, that we don’t even notice, that really add up & can make a world of difference.